Rightpoint/DebugModule/README.md

  * Description: Defines the implementation for an DebugOptionsProvider for release.
  * We only return the main app endpoint.
  */
-public class CompletedDebugOptionsProvider extends DebugOptionsProvider {
+public class CompletedDebugOptionsProvider extends AppOptionsProvider {

     private String mUrl;